baez90/Consul-WhoAmI/README.md

 The application takes the content of this environment variable, splits it at the character `|` and passes them as tags to Consul.

 Have a look at the Fabio docs to get an idea which tags are required for you.

+## API

+As already mentioned the application is completely useless.

+It just exploses the following to endpoints:

+* `/` - friendly greeting including the hostname
+* `/health` - optimistic message, that all is fine